farah-mahmoud/Autonomous-RC-Car/ackermann_guide.md

 ### Inside `farah_ws`
-to publish odom, robot state publisher, and joint states
+to publish robot state publisher
 ```bash
 ros2 launch race_it hardware_launch.py
 ````
-in tkio_ros you'll find the 2 main nodes containing all the logic one for open loop estimation and the other uses only imu for feedback from arduino
+in tkio_ros you'll find the 2 main nodes containing all the logic one for open loop estimation and the other calculates and publishes odom, joint states and TF feedback from arduino use either one.

-make sure to have the arduino connected
+make sure to have the arduino connected and all your sensors (imu, ir on shaft, lidar)

 to move the robot and also make sure to have the arduino connected submit node is the same as teleop_twist_keyboard (manual control)